Relativistic framework for high-precision GNSS processing in GCRS/BCRS with extension to cislunar space: BCRS implementation and frame-closure validation for GNSS dynamics

-The numerical analysis conducted between the {\tt GCRS} and the {\tt BCRS} demonstrates that orbit states and observables can be precisely aligned, provided that the appropriate space-time transformations and relativistic corrections are applied.
-In the barycentric system, it is crucial not to overlook the relativistic corrections to acceleration.
-While in the Earth-centric system, these relativistic corrections to acceleration are less critical, the necessity for space-time transformations for conversion to and from the {\tt BCRS} remains significant.
-In our testing scenario, after implementing the relativistic corrections and space-time transformations between the two systems, the discrepancy was observed to be under a millimeter in all three directions, see Fig.~\ref{fig:closure} within one day.
+The numerical analysis conducted between the {\tt GCRS} and the {\tt BCRS} demonstrates that orbit state vectors can be consistently mapped between the two reference systems when the appropriate space-time transformations, time-scale conversions, and relativistic acceleration corrections are applied.
+In the barycentric system, the relativistic corrections to acceleration are an explicit part of the propagated dynamics; in the geocentric formulation, the same physics is represented through the local relativistic terms and the {\tt GCRS}$\leftrightarrow${\tt BCRS} transformation chain.

+The frame-closure residuals defined in Eq.~(\ref{eq:earth-closure}) are evaluated in the {\tt GCRS} after mapping the {\tt BCRS}-integrated state back to the same epoch.
+For the configuration in Table~\ref{tab:closure-setup}, the residuals remain in the millimeter regime over the 24~h test interval (Fig.~\ref{fig:closure}), with the largest excursion occurring in the along-track component (peak-to-peak \(\sim7\)~mm).
+These residuals quantify internal consistency of the transformation and force-model implementation.
+They should not be interpreted as an end-to-end orbit, clock, or observable residual, which would require simulated or real tracking data and an estimation strategy.